The Naked Prey: Plot summary

 In colonial era Southern Africa, a professional safari guide leads a haughty investor and his troop on an elephant hunt through the African veldt.
 When the group comes to a local tribe's territory, the Africans require a toll to be paid for walking through their territory.
 The guide demands that they be paid, but the expedition's investor ignores this advice, brushes the Africans aside, and knocks down the tribal leader, who is barring his way.
 No violent retribution immediately occurs, and the Europeans are allowed to walk past the warriors guarding their border.

 Later on, the guide and investor are arguing about their elephant kills.
 The investor brags about killing many more elephants than anyone else.
 The guide reminds him, "Everyone else only shot ivory-bearing elephants", to which the investor only laughs.
-During this conversation, warriors from a local village discovers the poachers' camp, and armed only with spears, captures or kills the entire group.
+During this conversation, warriors from a local village discover the poachers' camp, and armed only with spears, capture or kill the entire group.

 After a victory march of the Europeans to the African's home village, most are executed using various torture methods.
 The guide is spared until the last.
 He is stripped naked and then an arrow is fired into the air.
 The guide is ordered at the point of a spear to run.
 Once he passes the fallen arrow, he is chased by another warrior in waiting.
 His pursuer throws a spear at him and misses, which the guide uses to kill his pursuer.
 Afterwards, he takes the warrior's sandals, loincloth and supplies then evades his pursuers.
 The warriors, grief-stricken about their dead friend, argue about continuing the hunt; some of them continue the pursuit.